maxlebedev/maleficer/README.md

         * this would hopefully replace Phases and callbacks
     - The color scheme is.. color balanced for backing candle light
         - at least for NPCs
+    - Conditions live in a State cmp, in a single dict
+        * we could have them all be children of a StatusEffect parent class
+        * and a bunch of separate cmps

 # TODO